 Dear Parent and Player(s):

 I would like to welcome you to the Northmont High School football program and back to the Northmont Thunderback Club (TBC).
 I would like to take some time to explain to you about your upcoming years in the High School program.
-You have graduated from the Northmont Middle School program and now are in a totally different aspect of the game.
 As most of you know your player(s), have been part of a very rich history being part of the Northmont football program.
 Heading into the next four years of High School football, you are going to see some drastic changes.

 The TBC is a booster club that is ran by parent volunteers for the most part.
 Some years you may see volunteers that are past players or past player parents on the TBC board, either as part of the executive board or part of the class representative board.

 If you have any questions please contact your class representative.
-Again, welcome to the Freshman Football program.
+Again, welcome to the Junior Varsity and Varsity Football programs.

 Northmont Thunderback Club

-While you are in the Freshman Football program your player(s) will be responsible for the following:
+While you are in the JV & Varsity Football program your player(s) will be responsible for the following:

 - Responsible for selling 4 fish fry tickets per household.